dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 }
 ```

-Note the final [implementation of this transaction on Github](https://github.com/dbos-inc/dbos-demo-apps/blob/59357e56792e668c8315fb4859674827c7dce9eb/typescript/alert-center/src/operations.ts#L55) has a few lines of additional logic to handle the case of employee requesting for more time.
+Note the final [implementation of this transaction on Github](https://github.com/dbos-inc/dbos-demo-apps/blob/59357e56792e668c8315fb4859674827c7dce9eb/typescript/alert-center/src/operations.ts#L55) has a few lines of additional logic to handle the case of employee asking for more time.

-## 5. Checking status of an Existing Assignment
+## 5. Releasing Assignments When Time is Up

-We define another transaction to check whether an existing employee assignment has run out of time.
+We define another transaction to check whether an existing assignment has run out of time.
 If so, we unlink the alert from the employee making it up for grabs by others:

 ```typescript
 //in utilities.ts/RespondUtilities